 • The 35 education hours needed to sit for the PMP® examination, administered byProject Management Institute

-Depending on your situation, waiting until a future offering of the JMU Project Management certificate may be the wiser choice.
-However, as more companies seek employees with project management certification, you may opt to consider Project Management Institute’s CAPM® (Certified Associate in Project Management).
-For the CAPM® examination, Project Management Institute waives the work experience prerequisite in lieu of 23 project management education hours.
-Completing JMU’s Project Management certificate earns you 35 education hours: more than enough for the CAPM® now and just enough for the PMP® exam later.
+Depending on your situation, waiting until a future JMU Project Management certificate program may be the wiser choice.
+However, as more companies look for employees with project management certification, you may want to consider Project Management Institute’s CAPM® (Certified Associate in Project Management).
+For the CAPM® examination, Project Management Institute only requires 23 education hours in project management — no work hours are necessary.
+And completing JMU’s Project Management certificate earns you 35 education hours: more than enough for the CAPM® now and just enough for the PMP® exam later.

 Some familiarity with project management, or experience working on a team led by a project manager, is highly recommended.
-JMU’s Project Management program is not an introductory course.
+JMU’s Project Management program is not a beginner-level course.

 It is highly recommended that students score at least 250 on the computer-based exam, or 100 on the internet-based exam.

-No. The FAFSA is used for degree-seeking programs, and not non-credit certificate programs like Project Management.
+No. The FAFSA is used for degree programs (associate’s, bachelor’s, etc.) and not non-credit certificate programs like Project Management.

-Attendance of ALL classroom lecture sessions is mandatory for the on-campus offering.
+Attendance of ALL classroom lecture sessions is required for the on-campus course.
 For the online program, you must attend ALL live, online instructor-led sessions as well as complete the outlined lessons.
-Otherwise, you will not meet the 35 hour requirement needed to receive JMU’s project management certificate nor have enough hours to qualify for PMP® examination.
-All coursework must be finished by the course end date of the program.
+Otherwise, you will not meet the 35 hour requirement to receive JMU’s Project Management certificate nor have enough hours to sit for PMP® examination.
+All coursework must be finished by the last day of the program.